crummy/crummy.github.io/_posts/2020-04-21-storefront.md

 The API is a liiittle slow to respond but it's a small issue and it would be easy to cache the spreadsheet in DynamoDB if needed.
-(Actually, if I really wanted to do this write, when the spreadsheet updated I'd trigger a Lambda to generate a static page generated from the spreadsheet...))
+(Actually, if I really wanted to do this right, when the spreadsheet updated I'd trigger a Lambda to generate a static page generated from the spreadsheet...)

 # What went wrong